pycom/pydocs/tutorials/all/ota-lorawan.md

 ![Loraserver homepage](../../.gitbook/assets/Loraserver_device_key.png)

-* Clone or download the OTA updater from the following [Github Repository](https://github.com/pycom/pycom-libraries/tree/master/examples/OTA-lorawan).

 * The server side code requires Python 3.
 To determine whether you have Python 3 installed, type the following:

 ```